 Global demand for high-value food products from the sea is growing at a rapid and sustained rate.
 This increasing demand will be met, almost entirely, through aquaculture.

 NIWA's National Centre for Aquaculture is responding to the opportunity and helping to ensure New Zealand's aquaculture industry meets its $1 billion target by 2025.
-We bring together world-class research facilities – including the Bream Bay Aquaculture Park – and the country's largest team of aquaculture specialists to support the aquaculture industry with unique science that underpins current and developing operations and innovation.
+We bring together world-class research facilities—including the Northland Marine Research Centre—and the country's largest team of aquaculture specialists to support the aquaculture industry with unique science that underpins current and developing operations and innovation.

 These are key areas of focus for the National Centre for Aquaculture.